-WB-E3 Natural Environment
+WB-F3 Natural Environment

-- 1. Development must preserve or enhance and not harm the rural and open landscape character of the area, including the Peak District National Park and its setting. - 2.
-Development must enhance and have no adverse impact on the area's extensive tree canopy and woodlands. - 3.
-Development should have no overall adverse impact on ecology, wildlife habitats or biodiversity.
-Any specific adverse impacts should be balanced by positive features in development to enhance ecology and wildlife habitats. - 4.
-Development should take opportunities to enhance Whaley Bridge's ecology and wildlife habitats and must create biodiversity net gain. - 5.
+- Development should seek to minimise adverse impact on the area's extensive tree canopy and woodlands.
+Development resulting in the loss or deterioration of ancient woodland identified on the Map on page 48 of the Neighbourhood Plan will only be supported if wholly exceptional reasons are demonstrated and a suitable compensation strategy is proposed. - 2.
+Development should avoid adverse impact on ecology, wildlife habitats or biodiversity.
+Development proposing unavoidable harm to biodiversity must achieve adequate mitigation or as a last resort compensation. - 3.
+Development proposals should demonstrate they pursue opportunities to enhance ecology and wildlife habitats and create biodiversity net gain. - 4.
 For trees and planting, native species that occur locally or other species with high biodiversity value should be used, taking account of bio-security.